|Welcome to Mechanical Engineering

 Tech University, give us a call at(479) 964-0877 or e-mail us at: firstname.lastname@example.org

 - To produce graduates who use the engineering skills and technical ability gained through

 the program to embark upon successful careers in mechanical engineering.

 - To produce graduates who engage in life-long learning.

 - To produce graduates who employ engineering analysis, experimental methods, and design

-techniques to solve engineering.
+techniques to solve engineering problems.

 - To produce graduates who demonstrate skills pertinent to the design process including